Skip to main content

 }

-Vantage Resources
+Vantage Resources and Data Sources

 Using the Terraform provider, you can automate Vantage resources, such as Cost Reports, via the Vantage Write API—or the backbone of the provider.

 By using these Terraform resources, engineering teams automate cost reporting in Vantage.
-Below are some example use cases:
+Below are some example use cases.

 • Build Cost Reports for hundreds of teams stored in another source of truth (e.g., database or GitHub)